rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 $\Hc : \Bb^* \to \Eb(\Fb_q)$ can be used to produce the generators.
 The URS can then be derived using a genesis string $s$:
 $$\text{URS} = \{ \Hc(s \cat 1), \Hc(s \cat 2), \dots, \Hc(s \cat D) \}$$
+The genesis string can be any arbitrary string, that convinces outsiders that it's not maliciously chosen.
+We used:

+\begin{quote}
+\color{GbGrey}

+\textit{To understand recursion, one must first understand recursion.}

+\end{quote}

+Anyone can verify that the URS was generated from this string, and the probability that such a specific string, hashed, would lead to a known discrete log, should be negligible.

 ## Bulletproofs